DL4Jets/DeepJet/README.md

 Usage
 ==============

-After logging in, please source the environment (please cd to the directory first!):
+After logging in and setting up the DeepJetCore singularity environment, please source the DeepJet environment (please cd to the directory first!).
 ```
 cd <your working dir>/DeepJet
 source env.sh